AnotherBuildCorner/Instruments/README.md

 Also, the pickguard is a laminated aluminium and walnut guard for shielding and stability.
 With 2 tone block inlays.

 the pickups are both hand wound, one is a Firebird, and the other is a mini humbucker. (internally the difference is in magnet placement)

+It's also right around this time where I transistioned from a basic winder using nothing but a variable speed drill.
+To a custom built winder with CNC capabilites, based around common RC motors and servos, powered by an Arduino microcontroller.
 ![IMG_0665](https://github.com/AnotherBuildCorner/Instruments/assets/112969078/140ab30e-e2fe-4fbe-8354-daef2dce5da4)

 ![IMG_0499](https://github.com/AnotherBuildCorner/Instruments/assets/112969078/0dea223d-a2a2-49a1-bfb0-d04e485bed10)